saitejavanamala/Portfolio/Microsoft Access/readme.md

 **2. Queries -** I can build queries using both the wizard and design view.
 I can establish constraints with criteria, use wild cards, AND and OR multiple criteria, create parameters, build expressions.
 I can also use speciality queries such as udate, delete, append.
 UNION and crosstab queries, etc.

-**3. Forms -** I can create forms from tables, adjust form elements in Layout view, add components with form controls, create a navigation form. etc.
+**3. Forms -** I can create forms from tables, adjust form elements in Layout view.
+I havea good idea of the property sheet, I can set up data sources, and add components with form controls, create a navigation form. etc.

-**4. Reports -** I can generate reports with design view, layout view, group and sorting records, applying conditional formatting rules, etc.
+**4. Reports -** I can generate reports with design view and layout view.
+I can sort and group records, applying conditional formatting rules, create labels, etc.

 **5. Macros -** Finally, I can make macros, embed macros into buttons, etc.

-Moreover, I understand options such as the Trust Center, Password protection, front and back end splitting of data, etc.
+Moreover, I can export to Excel, email with macros.
+I understand options such as the Trust Center, Password protection, front and back end splitting of data, etc.

 ## Projects